 FHI, Amlin Project

-Andrew Snyder-Beattie is an Academic Project Manager at the Future of Humanity Institute focusing on the FHI-Amlin collaboration on systemic risk.
-His research interests currently include agent-based modelling, the relationship between technological and economic development, and existential risk.
+Andrew Snyder-Beattie is the Director of Research at the Future of Humanity Institute, where he coordinates the institute’s research activities.
+His personal research interests currently include ecosystem and pandemic modelling, anthropic shadow considerations, and existential risk.
 He holds a M.S. in biomathematics and has done research in a wide variety of areas such as astrobiology, ecology, finance, risk assessment, and institutional economics.

 Cecilia Tilli, Academic Project Manager